AntoSave/FreeCodeCamp-Machine-Learning-with-Python-Certification-Projects/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This is the boilerplate for the Rock Paper Scissors project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors
+This is the first project of the certification.
+It is a simple bot playing rock paper scissors against an opponent.
+It makes predictions about the opponent's next move based on it's previous moves.